Salt Lake City, Utah

 Salt Lake City, the capital of Utah, is located in a high valley at the foot of the Wasatch mountain range.
 The city was founded in 1847 by Mormons, who were led by Brigham Young on a 1,300 mile trek from Illinois.
 “This is the Place” Heritage Park commemorates their arrival and includes a living history museum.
 Downtown’s 10-acre Temple Square, the headquarters of the Church of Jesus Christ of Latter Day Saints, is home to the majestic Salt Lake Temple, the Mormon Tabernacle (noted for its acclaimed Tabernacle Choir and great organ), the Joseph Smith Memorial Building (with its Legacy Theater, FamilySearch Center and restaurants) and the Family History Library.
 Other city attractions include the State Capitol and Historic District on Capitol Hill.

 The Family History Library is the largest genealogical library in the world.
 The collection includes over 2.4 million rolls of microfilmed records; 727,000 microfiche; 356,000 books, serials, and other formats; over 4,500 periodicals and 3,725 electronic resources.
-Records are from the United States, Canada, British Isles, Europe, Latin America, Asia, and Africa and have been filmed in over 110 countries, territories, and possessions.
+Records are from the United States, Canada, British Isles, Europe, Latin America, Asia, and Africa and have been filmed in over 110 countries and territories.